 Every great story needs a beginning.
 For these two teams, it started in the 2015 Western Conference Finals.
 The Warriors, led by a freshly-minted MVP in Stephen Curry, were the NBA’s new darlings.
-The Rockets were led by James Harden, the MVP runner-up, who had blossomed into a one-man offensive engine.
+The Rockets were led by James Harden, the MVP runner-up — who had blossomed into a one-man offensive engine.

 Things escalated dramatically in the summer of 2016 when the Warriors signed superstar Kevin Durant.
 This move created what many considered an unbeatable “superteam.”
 In response, most of the league seemed to wave the white flag.
 But not Houston.

-The Rockets’ front office, led by general manager Daryl Morey, went all-in on a singular mission: build a team specifically designed to dethrone the Warriors.
+The Rockets’ front office, led by general manager Daryl Morey, went all-in on a singular mission: build a team In particular designed to dethrone the Warriors.
 They traded for Hall of Fame point guard Chris Paul in 2017 to create a legendary backcourt with Harden.
 They surrounded them with tough defenders and elite three-point shooters.
 Their entire strategy, known as “Moreyball,” was a mathematical approach focused on layups, free throws, and three-pointers.
 It was the perfect analytical counterpoint to the Warriors’ beautiful game.

 The result?
 The 2017-2018 Houston Rockets won a franchise-record 65 games and secured the #1 seed in the West.
 The collision course was set.
 Everyone in the basketball community knew it was coming.